Developer Platform

 How to retrieve the list of conversations/visitors to be anonymized?

 If you don't have development skills, that's not a problem.
-We invite you to use the Apollo interface to design and execute your queries.
+We invite you to use the to design and execute your queries.
 In this article, you'll find examples of ready-to-use queries and links to load them from Apollo.
 Don't forget to log in to your iAdvize administrator space beforehand, so that you have the necessary rights to execute graphQL queries.

 Search for conversations containing a specific character string